Start - Patterdale Hall, Ullswater Valley | 06:00 Start

 There will be a cut-off at Kirkstone Pass (Time TBC) and Ambleside (Time TBC), to ensure timely completion of the race route in daylight hours.
 Sunrise will be at approximately 05:10 with sunset at approximately 21:27, with the race running between the hours of 06:00 until 21:00.

-A bottle of cider and a hot meal awaits you in Ambleside.
+A bottle of specially labeled cider and a hot meal awaits you at the Patterdale Hall.

-The route is fully marked and flagged, and no navigational experience is required.
-A safety team will be present on the hill, and there are marshalled control points at high-level locations along the course.
+The route is fully marked and flagged, and no navigational experience is required to follow the route, but is part of the race entry requirements.
+A safety team will be present on the fell, and there are marshalled control points at high-level locations along the course.

 In certain extreme conditions, the reduced Bad Weather Route may be used.
 Designed with the safety of competitors and the race team in mind, the Bad Weather Route retains as much of the spirit of Lakes Sky Ultra as possible.